-The Cabin was built in 1870 to house a family during the days of a local Gold Rush, which featured such legendary characters as "Lucky Baldwin."
+The Cabin was built in 1870 to house a family during the days of the local Gold Rush, which featured such legendary characters as "Lucky Baldwin."

-After the paydirt ran out, the Gold Rush Cabin became the homestead of a Swiss woman, who paid $25 for it and called it home from 1915 until 1988.
+After the paydirt ran out, the Gold Rush Cabin became the homestead of a Swiss woman, who bought it for $25 and called it home from 1915 until 1988.

-Based on the listings at the Old Houses website, this is the oldest wooden building in Southern California.
+According to the listings at the Old Houses website, this appears to be the oldest wooden building in Southern California.

 Now it's ready for guests.

-You'd never know by looking at it, but the Cabin has been updated with such "modern luxuries" as electric lighting, a gas heating system, a wood-burning Earth Stove, a vintage propane cookstove, an antique claw-foot tub, a unique and eco-friendly composting toilet, and (yes) running water.
+You'd never know by looking at it, but the Cabin has been updated with such "modern luxuries" as electric lighting, a gas-fired heater, a wood-burning Earth Stove, a vintage propane cookstove, an antique claw-foot tub, a unique and eco-friendly composting toilet, wifi, and (yes) running water.

 Even with these amenities, this cabin is the most authentic Western experience that you're going to find without a Time Machine.
 If you want a relaxing vacation in the woods with a surplus of vintage charm, this is the place.

-The living room is unusually spacious for its era, and features a hand-built stone hearth with wood-burning stove.
-The kitchen's vintage cookstove still works as well as it did in 1930 -- though of course that is not the same as a modern appliance, so we also have a microwave, toaster oven, coffeemaker, 3q crockpot and a small fridge.
+The living room is unusually spacious for its era, and features a hand-built stone hearth and wood-burning fireplace.
+The kitchen's vintage cookstove still works as well as it did in 1930.
+Of course that's a different experience from a modern appliance, so we also have a microwave, toaster oven, coffeemaker, crockpot, and a small fridge.

-The Cabin features one main bedroom, which holds a cozy bed for two topped by a patchwork quilt.
+The Cabin features one main bedroom on the first floor, which holds a cozy full-size bed for two topped by a plush quilt.
 There's also a big upstairs loft, accessed by an old-fashioned ladder staircase, with two more large beds.
 If you prefer to avoid the stairs, there's a sofabed in the living room.
 For maximum comfort, we recommend no more than four adults.

-The back porch has two Adirondack chairs, a charcoal BBQ, and an incredible view of the meadow and forest.
+The back porch has chairs for relaxing, a charcoal BBQ, a table for dining, and an incredible view of meadow, forest, and sky.

 The Gold Rush Cabin offers the best of all seasons.
 When snow is on the ground, enjoy our perfect sledding hill, snowshoe, or cross-country ski.
-From Spring to Fall, you can pitch horseshoes, try your hand at archery, take a hike, cycle, or just relax on the back porch and enjoy pure nature.
+From Spring to Fall, you can practice yoga, hike the local trails, pitch horseshoes, try your hand at archery, cycle, or just relax on the back porch and enjoy pure nature.

 Some guests swear they can feel the spirits of the people who have lived in and around this historic structure.
 Is it real?
 You tell us.